steamclock/netable/README.md

 ```ruby
 pod 'Netable'
 ```

-Netable is also available through [Swift Package Manager](https://swift.org/package-manager/).
-To install it, follow these steps:

-1. In Xcode, click **File**, then **Swift Package Manager**, then **Add Package Dependency**
-2. Choose your project
-3. Enter this URL in the search bar `https://github.com/steamclock/netable.git`

-## Author

-brendan@steamclock.com
+Then run `pod install`.

 ## License

 Netable is available under the MIT license.
-See the LICENSE file for more info.
+See the [License.md](https://github.com/steamclock/netable/blob/master/LICENSE.md) for more info.